planet-os/docs/source/includes/_rest-api.md

 # REST API (v1)
 The Planet OS REST API can be used to integrate disparate spatiotemporal datasets into data-driven applications and workflows.
-The API provides programmatic access to data at a specific location; responses are provided in JSON format
+The API provides programmatic access to data at a specific location and delivers JSON responses.

 ## Authentication
 Each Planet OS user is granted a unique API key that is used to authenticate API calls.
 All API endpoints require this key be passed as a query parameter to authenticate the request.
-Your key may be viewed on the [Account Settings](http://data.planetos.com/account/settings/ "View your account settings") screen.
+Your key may be viewed on the [Account Settings](http://data.planetos.com/account/settings/ "View your account settings") screen and is provided below if you're currently logged in.

+Your API Key is:
+<strong class="apikey-placeholder"><a href="http://data.planetos.com/plans" title="Sign up for a Planet OS account" target="_blank">Create an account to receive an API Key</a></strong>

-#### Example of authenticated HTTP Request
+### Example of an Authenticated HTTP Request
 `GET http://api.planetos.com/v1/datasets/{id}?apikey={apikey}`

-Your API Key is <strong class="apikey-placeholder"></strong>.

 ## Metadata Summary Endpoint
 > Make sure to replace `{apikey}` with your own API key:<br/>
 > <code class="apikey-placeholder"></code>